-Fishy Business seeks to answer the question ‘Why is there a decline in fish in the Teign Estuary and surrounding waters?’.
-The answer turned in to a mini version of the global over fishing and bad management issue, and greed of some organisations.
-Did you know that Mitsubishi over fished blue fin tuna to extinction and have frozen it, waiting to release it to the market at a fortune?
+Fishy Business seeks to answer the question ‘Why is there a decline in fish in the Teign Estuary and surrounding waters?’
+The answer turned in to a mini version of the global over-fishing and bad management issue, and a look at the greed of some organisations.
+Did you know, for example, that Mitsubishi over-fished blue fin tuna to extinction and have frozen it, waiting to release it to the market at a fortune?
 (The End of the Line, film)

 This project was in collaboration with Dr Ian Cook, Professor of Human Geography, Exeter Univeristy.

 In 2001 I met Barrie Nockolds, once a farmer, and always a country-loving man and keen recreational angler.
 He told me stories of him as a boy fishing during and after WWII, and the abundance of fish in the estuary and surrounding waters even up until the 90s; how the annual flounder fishing competition had 400 entrants in 1999 and over 1000 fish caught, yet in 2009 there were just 264 entries and 56 fish landed.